SLIM-Nottingham/Lunchtime-Seminars/README.md

-# Link to PDF of lunchtime seminars
+# Links to PDF of lunchtime seminars, click a PDF above to download or view.